Assistant Professor, Design Studies

 11-422J, Allard Hall11110-104 AvenueEdmonton, AB780-497-4317

-Carole Charette is an assistant professor at MacEwan University, Edmonton.
+Dr. Carole Charette is an assistant professor.
 Her research focuses on sub-arctic Aboriginal iconography, design thinking and creativity.
-She holds a PhD in Arts (Design) Education, (Concordia University, 2009).
-Her research during her time at the Art Center College of Design (ACCD, California (2007) focusied on Design-Based-Learning methods using the Backwards Thinking and design process.
+She holds a PhD in Arts (Design) Education.
+Her research during her time at the Art Center College of Design (ACCD), California (2007) focused on Design-Based-Learning methods using the Backwards Thinking and design process.

-Carole Charette became a GDC Fellow in 2002 and a SDGQ Honorary member in 2003.
-Carole Charette has won numerous awards, scholarships and honours, including Loto Québec, Engramme, FCAR and FQRSC.
+Dr. Charette became a GDC Fellow in 2002 and a SDGQ Honorary member in 2003.
+She has won numerous awards, scholarships and honours, including Loto Québec, Engramme, FCAR and FQRSC.
 As the first recipient of Loto-Québec Individual master degree award, her work became part of the Loto-Québec collection.
 She is a regular lecturer invited to present her work and research across Canada and internationally.

 Available to supervise honours or individual study students.